DnD 3.5 - The Bard Handbook

 - Spellbreaker SongCM: Personally, I would rather just cast Silence.

-- Gnome BardRoS: 1st and 6th level
+- Gnome BardRoS: 1st and 6th level are fantastic.

 - 1st level: The gnome cantrips are great, and Counter Feat is passable.

 - 3rd level: Situationa.
 You can get better trades for Inspire Competence..

 - 6th level: Excellent for fear stacking.
 If you don't want to give up Suggestion, pick up the Haunting Melody feat for essentially the same effect.

 - 11th level: Three spells known is nice, but by this level Color Spray is worthless, and touch of idiocy is only situationally useful.